Vertigo and Dizziness

 Vertigo, or Benign Paroxysmal Positional Vertigo (BPPV).
 Benign vertigo is

-What usually initiates the episode of vertigo is that the head is placed in an
+in the past.
+What usually initiates the episode of vertigo is that the head is

-awkward position for a prolonged period of time, either from an unusual
+placed in an awkward position for a prolonged period of time, either from an

-sleeping position, or some other activity, for example: painting a ceiling with
+unusual sleeping position, or some other activity, for example: painting a

-your head in prolonged extension.
-It is theorized that these "stones"
+ceiling with your head in prolonged extension.
+It is theorized that these

-migrate into areas of the inner ear and cause trouble with the vestibular
+"stones" migrate into areas of the inner ear and cause trouble with

-apparatus or organ of balance.
-And thereby send false signals of movement, when
+the vestibular apparatus or organ of balance.
+And thereby send false signals of

 treatment.
 The procedure is painless.
 If you can lie on your back, rollover on